 What is ISO 9001 Design and Development of Products and Services?
-The Design and Development clause within the ISO 9001 regulations is meant to give companies a specific process for how their product should be designed and developed.
-From the time the idea of a product is strategized to when it is actually created and implemented requires a very specific process, especially when it comes to meeting ISO 9001 requirements.
+Following the Design and Development clause within ISO will give companies a specific process for how their product or Service should be designed and developed to meet customer expectations.

 |ISO 9001:2015||ISO 9001:2008||Summary of Changes|